Visitor

 The visitor pattern allows generic algorithms to be implemented without modifying the objects on which they operate and supports different actions for each type of object without the need for dynamic casting.

-class, defined on lines 26–30, defines an interface that
+The element class, defined on lines 26–30, defines an interface that

 allows an object to accept a visitor.
 Each class derived from

-, such as those on lines 32–48, implements the accept
+element, such as those on lines 32–48, implements the accept

-function such that it calls the appropriate visit
+function such that it calls the appropriate visit function on the

 visitor.